-Apparently predatory pine martens are saving the red squirrel (see image above) as they are inclined to eat grey squirrels which they find nice and plump.
+Apparently predatory martens (see image above) are helping to save the red squirrel.
+It turns out that they are inclined to eat grey squirrels which they find nice and plump.
 The pine marten can catch the grey because they move slowly.
-This has been found in a study of red squirrels in Northern Ireland where the pine marten isn’t so rare as first thought.
+This has been found in a Northern Ireland study where the pine marten isn’t so rare as first thought.